dapr/docs/daprdocs/content/en/reference/resource-specs/configuration-schema.md

 weight: 5000
 ---

-The `Configuration` is a Dapr resource that is used to configure the Dapr sidecar, control-plane, and others.
+The `Configuration` is a Dapr resource that is used to configure the Dapr sidecar, control plane, and others.

 ## Sidecar format